 The virtual phone market has plenty of overlap, but Nextiva separates itself with a thoughtful balance of calling, collaboration, automation, and analytics in a single, easy-to-admin platform.
 Toll-free and vanity numbers, flexible routing, and fast setup make it a strong fit for SMBs and multi-location teams alike.

-If you want one provider for voice, messaging, meetings, and reporting—with dependable support—Nextiva is a top contender to evaluate alongside leaders like RingCentral and Ooma.
+If you want one provider for voice, messaging, meetings, and reporting—with dependable support and room to grow into AI-enhanced contact center capabilities—Nextiva is a top contender to evaluate alongside leaders like RingCentral and Ooma.

 Pricing remains competitive for small and midsize teams, particularly with annual commitments and multi-user tiers.
-For most businesses, the feature depth and support quality make Nextiva a strong overall value.
+For most businesses, the feature depth, automation options, and support quality make Nextiva a strong overall value among virtual phone number and cloud phone system providers.